General tolerances in plastics processing

 Principle to understand:

 Injected thermoplastic materials are first heated and then injected under pressure into a mould cavity.
 Between the plastic phase (soft material) and the solid phase, the material shrinks during cooling.
 The shrinkage is taken into account in the design and manufacture of the mould.
-(Overall, a cavity is made larger than the part...so that the right size is reached during cooling...quite easy isn't it?
+(Overall, a cavity is made larger than the part...so that the right size is reached during cooling...simple no?

 except that ....

-• Not all materials have the same shrinkage rate
+- Not all subjects have the same shrinkage

-• The injection parameters used (pressure, temperatures) have an influence on the shrinkage
+- The injection parameters used (pressure, temperatures) can vary the shrinkage

-• .... and the list can be much longer...if we also consider that the material supplier also has manufacturing tolerances...as does the mouldmaker...and the moulding company...
+- .... and the list can be much longer...if we also consider that the material supplier also has manufacturing tolerances...as does the moulder...and the injector...

 How ISO 20457 works